mohitpai/journey-optimizer.en/help/using/building-journeys/sending.md

 >
 >You can add a message that is still in draft mode to a journey, but make sure the message is published before publishing the journey.

 Once a message is sent, you can monitor its execution through multiple indicators.
-[Learn more about monitoring message execution](../message-monitoring.md).
+[Learn more about Reporting](../global-report.md).

 ## Schedule messages {#schedule-messages}